Hnichm/idle-game-eb/README.md

 - `updateTimer`: Updates the game timer and checks for player death.
 - `pauseTimer` and `resumeTimer`: Implements the pause and resume functionality for the game timer.
 - `playerDeath`: Handles the player death logic, resetting the timer, decreasing the floor, and spawning a new enemy after a delay.
+- `savePlayerData`: Saves the player's data to local storage, allowing the game to be resumed later.
+- `loadPlayerData`: Loads the player's data from local storage, restoring the game state.
+- `hasSavedGame`: Checks if there is a saved game available in local storage.

 These functions work together to create the game flow, handle player actions, update game states, and trigger appropriate UI updates.

+### Save and Load System

+The game includes a save and load system that allows the player to resume their progress.
+When the player clicks the "descend" button on the game start screen, the game checks if there is a saved game available using the `hasSavedGame` function.
+If a saved game exists, a modal is displayed with options to start a new game or load the saved game.

+- If the player chooses to start a new game, the saved game data is removed from local storage, and the game proceeds to the character select screen.
+- If the player chooses to load the saved game, the `loadPlayerData` function is called, which retrieves the saved player data from local storage and assigns it to the `player` object.
+The game then skips the character select and opening cinematic screens and starts the main game loop.

+The `savePlayerData` function is called at various points throughout the game, such as when the player selects a class and when the enemy is defeated, to save the current game state to local storage.

 ### DOM Updates